moeinhe83/Exercises-part-1-17/README.md

 Program Description ===> 17th Exercise

-Example ===> Write a program that merges the following two dictionaries together
+Example ===> Write A Program that merges the following two dictionaries together

 A => d1 = {'name':'Hamid', 'age':25}